Neuromodulation (medicine): History

+Long before humans discovered the science of electricity, ancient physicians used electric currents to treat various physical and mental conditions, including epilepsy, vertigo, and depression.
+In the ancient world, nature fulfilled many roles now served by technology, including providing sources of electricity.
+Before electricity was formally understood, people utilized electric fish to deliver therapeutic shocks.
+The Egyptians knew of the Nile catfish (Malapterurus electricus), capable of producing electric shocks.
+A depiction of this fish, dating back to 2750 BC, is found in a mural in the tomb of the architect Ti at Saqqara, Egypt.
+Egyptians weren't the only Mediterranean culture to feature the catfish in their art; similar murals appeared in the Roman city of Pompeii some 3,000 years later, though 1,000 miles to the north.
+While these murals don't confirm whether the fish were used medically, ancient Egyptian writings on papyri from 4,700 years ago document their use in pain relief.
+Later historians like Pliny and Plutarch also noted that Egyptians employed electric eels to treat joint pain, migraines, depression, and epilepsy.

 Electrical stimulation of the nervous system has a long and complex history.
 Earlier practitioners of deep brain stimulation in the latter half of the 20th century (Delgado, Heath, Hosbuchi.
 See Hariz et al. for historical review) were limited by the technology available.
 Heath, in the 1950s, stimulated subcortical areas and made detailed observations of behavioral changes.
 A new understanding of pain perception was ushered in in 1965, with the Gate Theory of Wall and Melzack.
 Although now considered oversimplified, the theory held that pain transmissions from small nerve fibers can be overridden, or the gate "closed", by competing transmissions along the wider touch nerve fibers.
 Building on that concept, in 1967, the first dorsal column stimulator for pain control was demonstrated by Dr. Norm Shealy at Western Reserve Medical School, using a design adapted by Tom Mortimer, a graduate student at Case Institute of Technology, from cardiac nerve stimulators by Medtronic, Inc., where he had a professional acquaintance who shared the circuit diagram.
 In 1973, Hosbuchi reported alleviating the denervation facial pain of anesthesia dolorosa through ongoing electrical stimulation of the somatosensory thalamus, marking the start of the age of deep brain stimulation.